 Hydrogen is also a very good option even if the resulting energy density is slightly lower, about 3-6x higher than Li-batteries at 200bar.
 Future hydrogen storage technologies will probably improve this figure.

-Moreover, fuel cell based power solutions can deliver power independent from the grid and weather conditions, which gives them a clear added-value in comparison to renewable resources such as solar panels.
+Moreover, fuel cell based power solutions can deliver power independently from the grid and weather conditions, which give them a clear added-value in comparison to renewable resources such as solar panels.

-Unlike diesel generators fuel cells have a silent operation with minimum emissions while avoiding high number fuel and oil refilling.
+Unlike diesel generators fuel cells have a silent operation with minimum emissions while avoiding frequent fuel and oil refilling.

-Solid oxide fuel cells are one of the most efficient fuel cell technology allowing for reduced emission even using hydrocarbons as fuel.
-Considering an efficiency of 30-35% using propane results in 600g/kWh carbon emission which is in the same range as lithium battery system charged using grid power about 500g /kWh (using EU average grid impact).
-The CO2 impact can be decreased further using green-hydrogen or bio fuels, potentially reaching <100g / kWh carbon emission.
+Solid oxide fuel cells are one of the most efficient fuel cell technology allowing reduced emission even when using hydrocarbons as fuel.
+Using propane as a fuel and considering an efficiency of 30-35%, our system induces only 600g/kWh carbon emission, which is in the same range as lithium battery system charged using grid power (500g/kWh according to EU average grid impact).
+The CO2 impact can be decreased further using green-hydrogen or bio fuels, potentially reaching <100g/kWh carbon emission.